 But how about those grooves?

 For the terp dwellers (too) it was important that their farmyards and houses were free from evil spirits and souls.
 The concept they used was a barrier model.
 Similar as the innovative models still being used by policy makers on security, defence and migration.
 Or, like the force fields in '80s science fiction movies or video games.
 The old Frisians too drew imaginary circles, with the hearth of the house/farm being the centre.
 It fits very well with the physical, radial lay-out of a terp village.
 An artificial, circular mound on flat and treeless tidal marshlands.
 The outer rings were the salt marshes bordering the sea.
 It starts with mud and slowly it becomes more solid and suitable for cattle to graze.
 Often the more inland marshlands were protected with low so-called summer dikes which offered only protection against the regular tide.
 After that the flanks or slopes of the terp which were used for cultivating crowing crops, cutting sods for construction, for crafts (weaving, blacksmith, pottery and alike) etc. The inner circle was the terp village with houses and sweet water well(s).
 The well itself contained often deposits as well, like spoke wheels, horse heads etc. Probably also with a ritual meaning.

 An interesting artifact has been found in a dung pit in the terp of village Wartena in province Friesland, namely a wooden phallus.
 It's dated the Roman Period.

-When it comes to ward off evil spirits and souls, the hearth was the centre.
+When it comes to ward off evil spirits, souls, sicknesses and death, the hearth was the centre.
 The hearth itself was protected too, testifying frequent deposits found underneath it.
 Sometimes pieces of wooden wheels were excavated.
 If interested why wheels were buried and sacred, read our blog post There is no dealing with the Wheel of Fortune.